TheJaypeg/MonKernel-Package/README.md

 (I cannot change this, it seems to be a CC Tweaked limitation when running multiple speakers in parallel)

 KEY LEGEND
+- G for starting GPS navigation on wireless pocket computers
 - V for changing the Audio Subsystem volume on the fly
 - S for ShellEmu (running shell programs as normal from within the kernel
 - L for LockMenu (setting up dedicated Redstone Door Locks)